 There are various physiological and psychlogical reasons for a low sex drive.
 From sexual desire disorders to chronic illnesses and loss of attractiveness in a marriage can be the reason why you are witnessing a lack of sex in a relationship.

 If you are wondering what is causing the lack of desire in marriage or why you are losing sex drive after marriage, here are some common reasons for low sex drive in men and women and what you can do about it:

 Having low levels of testosterone is what causes low libido in males and can contribute to sexual issues.
 A lack of sex drive, erectile dysfunction, inability to orgasm, and more.

 You may think that low testosterone levels only affect male sex drives, but this isn’t so.

 Women’s bodies also produce testosterone, which is the hormone responsible for their sexual desire as well.
 A lack of testosterone in both men and women can cause their libidos to lag.

 2. Unsatisfying sexual experiences

 Witnessing a loss of sex drive in marriage?
 Sometimes it isn’t your body but your past sexual experience that might be causing a lack of sex in marriage.

-Negative sexual presentations can be one of the causes of low sex drive after marriage.
+Negative sexual experiences can be one of the causes of low sex drive after marriage.

-Oestrogen found in the Birth Control Pill may hinder testosterone’s effect in men and lower their libidos.
+Oestrogen found in the Birth Control Pill may hinder testosterone’s effect and lower their libidos.
 Other medications, such as those taken for clinical depression, can also have a negative effect on your sex drive.